BetMGM NC promo code GOALNC: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s easy to take advantage of your BetMGM North Carolina bonus code GOALNC and unlock $150 of bonus bets.
-Just follow these simple steps:
+It’s quick and easy to create an account on BetMGM using promo code GOALNC to unlock $150 in bonus bets when you wager just $5.

-- Click here to be taken to the BetMGM Sportsbook, and use the code GOALNC when opening your new account
+- Click here to be taken to the BetMGM Sportsbook, and use the code GOALNC when opening a new account

-- Place a first bet of at least $5 on any sports market
+- Place a first bet of at least $5 on any sport

-- Get $150 in bonus bets deposited to your account, plus any winnings from the qualifying bet.
+- Get $150 in bonus bets sent to your account, plus any winnings from the qualifying bet.

-Thursday is also MLB Opening Day, and despite a packed schedule most attention will fall on the LA Dodgers as they host the St Louis Cardinals as -1.5 run favorites.

-The Dodgers added Japanese phenom Shohei Ohtani to their roster over the summer, and the star pitcher and hitter has made the team overwhelming +320 favorites to win the World Series.
+The international break is over and club soccer is back.
+This weekend there are huge games from across La Liga, the Premier League, and MLS.

+The weekend’s biggest game is in the Premier League, where Manchester City host league leaders Arsenal.
+The Citizens are only a point behind their rivals, and will want to take full advantage of their -115 favorite status to move up to the top of the league.

+Meanwhile, there is an intriguing game from MLS’s Western Conference between Vancouver and Portland.
+Both teams currently have 7 points, and a win here would provide a good early season advantage.
+The home team Whitecaps are currently narrow -125 favorites.

+Both Duke and NC State continue their March Madness journeys on Friday, however both are also underdogs in the Sweet Sixteen.
+NC State are +6.5 points against Marquette, while Duke are +4.5 against Houston.
+They’ll need wins to reach the weekend’s Elite Eight.

-New players from North Carolina on BetMGM can claim $150 in bonus bets using the promo code GOALNC to use on this huge day of MLB and March Madness action.
+Use the promo code GOALNC on BetMGM this weekend to get $150 in bonus bets to use on this great lineup of March Madness and soccer action.

 More info on BetMGM’s NC bonus